You are in our Global Site

 To put it simply, high-frequency AC signals are used to generate electromagnetic fields in the probe coil, and eddy currents are formed when the probe is close to a conductor (usually metal).
 The size of the eddy current thickness meter has a certain relationship with the distance between the probe and the conductive substrate.

-When the probe of coating thickness meter is closer to the conductive substrate, the eddy current will be greater and the reflection impedance will be greater.
-When the probe is farther away from the conductive substrate, the eddy current will be smaller and the reflection impedance will be smaller.
-This value directly indicates the size between the probe and the conductive substrate, that is, the thickness of the coating.
+When the probe of the coating thickness meter is closer to the conductive substrate, the eddy current gauge will be greater and the reflection impedance will be greater.
+When the probe is farther away from the conductive substrate, the eddy current gauge will be smaller and the reflection impedance will be smaller.
+The coating thickness measurement principle directly indicates the size between the probe and the conductive substrate, that is, the eddy current thickness meter of the coating.

 The Power of Precision: Exploring the Benefits of Digital Push Pull Force Gauges

 Enhancing Quality Control with Hardness Testers and Cap Torque Testers: A Comprehensive Guide